 Southfield Child Custody Attorney

-Child custody is one of the most difficult aspects of family law.
+Child custody is one of the most difficult aspects of Southfield family law.
 At Haque Legal, we understand that both parents love and care for their child, but may have difficulty in sorting out child custody with their ex-spouse.
 Here, a child custody lawyer at our firm can handle the difficult conversations for you and spare you and your children months or years of custody battles in and out of court.
-When dealing with extremely sensitive matters like child custody, it is best to have an attorney on your side that knows the Michigan family law court system inside and out.
+When dealing with extremely sensitive matters like child custody, following a divorce in Southfield, it is best to have an attorney on your side that knows the Michigan family law court system inside and out.
 By hiring a child custody attorney, you are helping to ensure you get the custody arrangement you desire.

 - Our team has years of experience in dealing with sensitive matters like child custody.